 - The cost of cardiovascular care for people who have adequate gum disease care is 10 to 40 percent lower than people who don’t receive enough oral health care

-While the exact reasons why the two conditions are connected has not yet been clearly established, both the American Health Association and the American Dental Association have acknowledged the link.
+While the exact reasons why the two conditions are connected are yet to be established, both the American Health Association and the American Dental Association have acknowledged the link.
 One of the theories about the cause is that the bacteria that proliferate in gum disease enter your bloodstream, where they can then attach to the plaques that have developed in your coronary arteries and contribute to the formation of clots that can restrict healthy blood flow and cause a heart attack or stroke.
-Another possible explanation for the link is that gum disease causes inflammation throughout the body, which also contributes to the buildup of plaque and decreases blood flow in your arteries.
+Another possible explanation for the link is that gum disease causes inflammation throughout the body, contributing to plaque buildup and decreasing blood flow in your arteries.

-The great news for patients suffering from gum disease is that it is manageable, and cardiovascular disease is one of the only types of chronic medical issues that is reversible.
-Depending on the severity of your gum disease, Dr. Lepore may recommend one or more of the following treatments to help you get back on the road to health:
+The great news for patients suffering from gum disease is that it is manageable, and cardiovascular disease is one of the only types of reversible chronic medical issues.
+Depending on the severity of your gum disease, Drs.
+Lepore and Dougherty may recommend one or more of the following treatments to help you get back on the road to health:

 - Scaling and root planing – a deep cleaning treatment that removes plaque and tartar from your teeth